50+ Arctic Animal Books

-A related polar classic is The Polar Express.
+A fictional favorite polar classic is The Polar Express.
 This award winning book is a fun family favorite & is less about polar animals and more about Christmas & imagination.
 (Ok it’s not about polar animals AT ALL but it is a fun book.
 The movie is usually on cable during the holiday season.)

-A great related story is centered around Hanukkah story set in Alaska.
-Since I included the Polar Express (more of a Christmas book) I wanted to include another great related story.
+More about Hanukkah and less about polar animals this story is set in Alaska.
+Since I included the Polar Express (more of a Christmas book) I wanted to include another holiday related story.

-This is a great book for younger (2-4 years) audiences with shorter attention spans.
-It has great photos and is very brief and may not hold the attention of older readers.
+A great book for younger (2-4 years) audiences with shorter attention spans.
+It has great photos but is very brief and may not hold the attention of older readers.

 This book is better suited for grade school kids or a SUPER Arctic Fox enthusiasts!
 It has excellent photographs, a map of their habitat and a glossary.
 Although it contains information about the Arctic fox there are other pages dedicated to the animals it shares it’s habitat with (reindeer and polar bear).
 My inner teacher appreciates that Glossary words within the text are printed in bold so that they are easily referenced in the glossary.

 Best suited for school age kids.
 This book has a lot of great introductory information about the Arctic Fox and it’s habitat.
 For an extra special gift pair it with an arctic fox stuffy to read with (below).

 Follow the arctic fox on it’s incredible journey through the tundra.
 This is a great book for kids ages 4-6 or are beginning readers.